Tornado3P9/installscript-linux/README.md

 How to disable Snaps and making sure it doesn’t automatically reinstall.
 The issue with Snaps is that they run 'root' and update automatically without your knowledge and without asking for permission.
 They are also terribly slow, especially at first startup, and will overflow your filesystem output with a lot of loopback devices.
+The desktop integration is not always perfect.
+The results can be wrong color schemes or unreadable texts.
+However, Snaps seem to be working well on server installations.
-Snaps are certainly a promising idea, but because we can just create the debian installation file ourselves if it doesn't exist, snaps only worsen the overall experience.
+Snaps are certainly a promising idea, but because we can just create the debian installation file ourselves if it doesn't exist, Snaps only worsen the overall experience.
 You can also use [Flatpaks](https://flathub.org/home) or Appimages if you have to.
 If you want to use [Snaps, then here](https://snapcraft.io/) is where to look for apps.

 ```bash